chrischang5/ibgrades/README.md

 The grade distribution data comes directly from the May and November releases of the Diploma Programme (DP) Statistical Bulletins.
 These bulletins can be found on [IBO's DP statistical bulletin page](https://www.ibo.org/about-the-ib/facts-and-figures/statistical-bulletins/diploma-programme-statistical-bulletin/).
 A repository containing the PDFs and CSV formats of the data is available [on my GitHub](https://github.com/chrischang5/ibgrades-data).

+# Future Features
+On top of automating the gathering and parsing of more grades data, I hope to include some statistical analyses of each grade distributions so I can explore the field of data science and statistics.
+I also hope to add a way to view historical trends of classes.
+A final feature would be to create more visuals for other data found in the DP Statistical Bulletins and encorporate them into the website.

 This project is in no way affiliated with IBO or the IB Programme.